lingtalfi/kamille-installer-tool/README.md

-kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies kamille updateall {repoId}?                 # update all items at once, only available for github importer
+kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies kamille updateall {repoId}?                 # update all items at once, only available for github importer kamille pack {moduleName}                   # Packs the module {moduleName} from the current application

 # list/search